gu-benites/auth-supabase-pkce-v1/docs/adding-new-features.md

   }

   if (!isAuthenticated && user) { // Session is valid, but profile isn't loaded (covered by isLoadingAuth or profileError usually)
+      // This state might indicate an issue if not covered by profileError.
+Log it.
+      Sentry.captureMessage('ProfileDisplay: User authenticated but profile data is missing without a profileError.', {
+        level: 'warning',
+        extra: { userId: user.id, profile, isLoadingAuth, isProfileLoading: profileError } // Corrected isProfileLoading to profileError context
+      });
       return (
           <Card className="w-full max-w-lg mx-auto">
               <CardHeader>